gemfire/gemfire-developer-website/content/blog/oql.md

 If you would like to follow along with evaluating these example queries, here are step-by-step instructions using `gfsh` to start a GemFire cluster and populate the example data.
-After this is done you will be able to evaluate the queries in the rest of this article.
+After this is done you will be able to evaluate the queries shown in the rest of this article.

 1. If you haven't already done so, install GemFire and run `gfsh` to get the `gfsh` prompt:
 ```shell